What policies are posted on this site?

 If you still cannot find a policy, you may call the University Policy Office (UPO) at 49-46373 or send an email for assistance.

 A3.
-Use the Helpful Links page to find a list of common policy resource pages.
-If you are unable to find a campus or unit-level policy, contact the office or department responsible for the subject of the policy for assistance.
+Use the Helpful Links page to find a list of common resource pages.
+If you are unable to find what you are looking for, contact the office or department responsible for the subject of the policy for assistance.

 A4.
-System-wide policies must adhere to a standard policy template.
-The Writing Guidelines page provides a link to the template and some additional tips for writing and formatting policies.
+System-wide policies and standards must adhere to a template.
+The Writing Guidelines page provides a link to each template and some additional tips for writing and formatting.

 A6.
-Once a need for a policy has been established, a responsible executive must sponsor a proposal of the policy to the Executive Policy Review Group (EPRG).
-Upon approval from the EPRG, the responsible office will draft the policy with assistance from the UPO and input from key stakeholders, and the responsible executive will present the policy to the EPRG for approval.
-The UPO then posts the approved policy on this site.
+Once the need for a system-wide policy or standard has been established, a responsible executive must sponsor the policy/standard and appoint a responsible office.
+The responsible office will draft the policy/standard with assistance from the UPO and input from key stakeholders.
+System-wide policies are reviewed by the UPC and presented to the EPRG for approval; system-wide standards are reviewed and approved by the Vice President for Ethics and Compliance.
+The UPO then posts approved system-wide policies/standards on this site.

-- Read the policy on the Formulation and Issuance of System-Wide Policies.
+- Read the policy on the Formulation and Issuance of Policies.

+A7.
+Recently updated system-wide policies are listed on the University Policies home page.
+All system-wide policies and standards also include a

 A8.
-Recently updated policies are listed on the University Policies home page.
-All policies also include a “Date Last Revised” in the header.
+Each policy has a contacts section.
+Use the policy?s table of contents to quickly jump to that section.

 A9.
-Each policy has a contacts section.
-Use the policy’s table of contents to quickly jump to that section.
+System-wide policies/standards are updated as needed, and an administrative review is conducted by the responsible executive at least every five years.
+Changes to the substance of a system-wide policy are presented to the EPRG for approval.
+Updates to the policy/standard are noted in its history section.

 A10.
-Policies are updated as needed, and a complete policy review is conducted by the responsible executive at least every five years.
-Changes to the substance of a policy are presented to the EPRG for approval.
-Updates to the policy are noted in its history section.
+The UPO will send notification about new or revised system-wide policies/standards through an announcement in Purdue Today and/or on the home page of this site.
+Further communication or training will be done by the responsible office.

 A11.
-The UPO will send notification about new or revised policies through an announcement in Purdue Today and/or on the home page of this site.
-Further communication or training will be done by the policy’s responsible office.

-A12.
-The Executive Policy Review Group (EPRG) approves all new policies and substantive revisions to existing policies.
+The Executive Policy Review Group (EPRG) approves all new system-wide policies and substantive revisions to existing policies.
 In some cases the EPRG recommends approval of a policy to the President and/or Board of Trustees.
 A list of EPRG members can be found on the EPRG page.
+System-wide standards are approved by the Vice President for Ethics and Compliance.
+Campus policies must be shared with the EPRG prior to their approval and issuance.
+All other supporting documents must be approved by the responsible executive or responsible office.